SourcePot/datapool/README.md

 ## Initial adjustments
 The file **../setup/HTMLbuilder/init.json** contains some important web page settings, e.g. the webmaster email address (the key is ***emailWebmaster***).
 You should update this email address as soon as this file was created.
 The webmaster email address is used to create the first admin account.
 You can trigger the creation of a new admin account by deleting the admin entry from the user database table.
 A new admin account will be created if there is no admin account left in the user table.

 The timezone setting, selected by key ***pageTimeZone*** of **../setup/HTMLbuilder/init.json**, is used by the script to initialize timezones in the context of user selections.
-It should be adjsuted to the timezone which is typical for the majority of the web page users.
+It should be adjusted  to the timezone which is typical for the majority of the web page users.
 The web page title, selected by key ***pageTitle*** should be updated to your web page title.